shaizm/shaizm/README.md

 ## Hi,👋
-I am the data guy, Shaiz..
+I am the data guy, Shaiz.

 If numbers :1234: hiding secrets that are invisible to casual inspection :eyes: facinate you then i am sure we can vibe!